hsutter/gcpp/README.md

 - The in-place `construct()` function remembers the type-correct destructor -- if needed, which means only if the object has a nontrivial destructor.

    - `construct()` is available via `deferred_allocator` only, and adds special sauce for handling `vector::pop_back` followed by `push_back`: A pending destructor is also run before constructing an object in a location for which the destructor is pending.
-This is the only situation where a destructor runs sooner than at `.collect()` time, and only happens when using `vector<T, deferred_allocator<T>>`.
+This is the only situation where a destructor runs sooner than at `.collect()` time, and only happens when using an in-place constructing container like `std::vector<T, deferred_allocator<T>>` or  `std::deque<T, deferred_allocator<T>>`.

-   - Note: We assume the container implementation is not malicious.
-To my knowledge, `deferred_allocator::construct()` is the only operation in gcpp that could be abused in a type-unsafe way, ignoring code that resorts to undefined behavior like `reinterpret_cast`ing `deferred_ptr`s.
+   - Note: We have to assume that the container implementation is not malicious; as Bjarne Stroustrup famously puts it, we protect against Murphy, not Machiavelli.
+Having said that, to my knowledge, `deferred_allocator::construct()` is the only operation in gcpp that could be abused in a type-unsafe way, and then only via a buggy or malicious STL container implementation.

 - `container<T, deferred_allocator<T>>` iterators keep objects (not just memory) alive.
 This makes **dereferencing** an invalidated iterator type-safe, as well as memory-safe.